 Now to the crux of our GoPro HERO 10 Black review: is it worth buying?
 Well, the Apple of action cams has done it again, iterating enough to be certain that there is a perceptible improvement, but not enough to hinder sales of the older, now slightly cheaper model.
 We gave the HERO 9 Black five stars, and it's still a fantastic camera, but the HERO 10 Black is slightly better in multiple ways.

 While the appreciable bump in image quality is welcome, it’s the ability of the GP2 chip to flash through whatever task you set that’s the standout here, and as the GP2 is the first new GoPro chipset since 2017, it’s pretty certain we’ll be seeing a few more GoPros powered by it, as well as software-based improvements over the coming months.
 Indeed, the HERO 9 Black was considerably improved by software updates post-launch, so expecting something similar with the HERO 10 Black isn’t too far fetched.

 Whether the battery life can be improved is another matter, and by keeping the same battery as the HERO 9 Black, the more powerful HERO 10 Black was always going to suffer when pushed to the limit.

 The big question, of course, is whether you should rush out and buy one, something that’s slightly muddied by the GoPro subscription structure, but not too much.
-For GoPro subscribers, it’s easily worth £50 notes more than the GoPro HERO 9 Black.
+For GoPro subscribers, it’s easily worth the comparatively small price bump over the GoPro HERO 9 Black.
 For anyone who doesn't want to sign up, or is already the proud owner of a HERO 9 Black, this will be a tougher decision.